Moderate Drinking Guidelines

 It will insure that alcohol does not impact on your health.

 If you drink within moderate drinking guidelines (see below for the actual guidelines), you are not in danger of becoming alcohol dependent, in fact alcohol can be beneficial to your health.
+As a matter of fact, moderate drinking and a reduced risk of cardiovascular diseases have been observed in men and women.

 Moderate Drinking Guidelines